Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The use of this or similar recirculating filters/vacuums prevents the formation of nitrifying bacteria that would break down organics resulting in higher nitrates.
 The theory is similar as to how a protein skimmer works in marine aquariums, however this machine and similar can be used in salt OR freshwater!

 Where to purchase: *Eheim Sludge, Detritus, Mulm Extractor Battery Gravel Vacuum

-- Rinse filters often with de-chlorinated water to prevent mulm build up.
+- Rinse filters often with de-chlorinated water to prevent organics/mulm build up.
 This is especially important in “nitrate factory” filters such as Wet-Dry and canister filters but can apply to ANY aerobic bio-filter.

-This is especially important with canister filters and Wet/Dry filters which have the reputation within the saltwater side of the aquarium keeping hobby as “nitrate factories” due to the fact that these filters both trap a lot of organic debris and also are very efficient aerobic nitrifying filters yet do little for de-nitrification.
+This is probably most noteworthy with canister filters and Wet/Dry filters.
+These filters have the reputation within the saltwater side of the aquarium keeping hobby in particular as “nitrate factories” due to the fact that these filters both trap a lot of organic debris and also are very efficient aerobic nitrifying filters yet do little for de-nitrification.

 Rinsing bio media is helpful for these filters as well as increasing frequency of this procedure; this also applies to freshwater as well.